An effective way to connect your school community online.

 Keep all of your news in one place - including newsletter file uploads, digital notices, digital articles, and social media embeds.

-Online newsletter articlesTransitioning to a digital news distribution model is made easy with the News Centre module, as support for news articles is built-in.
-A visual editor is used to create and craft the article body, and automatic photo placement and zooming means less fiddling with document formatting and layout.
-Articles are also immediately available for viewing at any time—so you don’t have to wait for the end of the week to publish some news.
-Archiving is built-in, so if anybody needs to flip through older news articles, they are all available in the News Centre.
+Online newsletter articlesTransitioning to a digital news distribution model is easy with the News Centre module, as support for news articles is built-in.
+A visual editor is used to create the article, with simple feature image handling.
+Articles are immediately available for viewing — so you don’t have to wait for the end of the week to publish some news.
+Archiving is built-in, in case anybody needs to flip through older news articles.
+Using sections and individual article controls, you can feed articles through to specific pages on your site (ie: sports articles to the sport page) or the homepage.
+You can also share articles to school social media accounts at the click of a button.

 Automatic RSS feedsRSS feeds are basically a subscription-based model, whereby readers can get updated articles and info pushed out to them rather than having to visit numerous websites of interest to check for new content.
 In the News Centre module, each news section has its own RSS feed, and users can choose to subscribe to the articles, notices or both simultaneously.
 Once subscribed, any new articles or notices added to that section will automatically be pushed out to users subscribed to that feed.